fsuri/Basil_SOSP21_artifact/README.md

 We have included recently re-validated experiment outputs (for most of the experiments) for easy cross-validation of the claimed througput (and latency) numbers under `/sample-output/ValidatedResults`.
 To directly compare against the numbers reported in our paper please refer to the figures there (we include rough numbers below as well).
 Some of Basil's workload and microbenchmark performances have changed slightly (documented below) since the codebase has matured since, but is nonetheless mostly consistent.

 #### 1 - Workloads:
+We report evaluation results for 3 workloads (TPCC, Smallbank, Retwis) and 4 systems: Tapir (Crash Failure baseline), Basil (our system), TxHotstuff (BFT baseline), and TxBFTSmart (BFT baseline).
+All systems were evaluated using 3 shards each, but use different replication factors.

    1. **Tapir**:

    > :warning: Make sure to run on branch `Basil/Tapir`.
 Build the binaries before running (see instructions above)